Submissions

 Typescripts should be prepared to fit within one of the 6 sections of the Journal (detailed above in focus and scope):

-- Short Communications – report relevant results of experiments on forages and grasslands supported by the proper use of statistical principles and methods from small-scale experiments or development of new technologies for forages and grasslands, in no more than 4000 words
+• Short Communications – report statistically significant results of small-scale experiments or development of new technologies for forages and grasslands up to 4,000 words

-- Genetic Resources Communications – report characterization of large numbers of accessions of forage germplasm, often accompanied by extensive data sets
+• Genetic Resources Communications – report characterization of large numbers of accessions of forage germplasm, often accompanied by extensive data sets

-- Farmer Contributions - report on experiences and results obtained by users that are of general wide interest up to 4000 words
+• Farmer Contributions - report on experiences and results obtained by users that are of general wide interest up to 4,000 words

 Submission of all papers should be done through the Journal online platform.
 Information on the submission process is available at tropicalgrasslands.info/index.php/tgft/about/submissions